 Stunningly Suburban New York Barndominium

 Situated in a community in Finger Lakes, New York, this barndominium brings together a striking exterior, a beautifully arranged yard, and breathable, open interiors filled with modern comforts and decor.

-Without further adieu, let’s get into why we love this home so much!
+Without further adieu, let’s get into why we love this New York barndominium home so much!

 Saying this New York barndominium makes a great first impression would be an understatement.
 The classic and distinctly barn-like shape, reminiscent of the middle section in a monitor barndominium, finds a modern contrast in the stark black color of the walls and the neat, clean-cut tiling of the roof.